This easy recipe for Chicken & Mushroom Risotto is chock full of rich flavors and is the perfect comfort food.

 - salt and freshly ground black pepper

-Soak the morel mushrooms in 2-3 cups of hot water for 20 minutes, then remove the morels from the water with a slotted spoon and reserving 2 cups of the liquid.
+- Soak the morel mushrooms in 2-3 cups of hot water for 20 minutes, then remove the morels from the water with a slotted spoon and reserve 2 cups of the liquid.

 - Slice the morel mushrooms and set aside.